devepone/nova-compute/README.md

 This charm provides Nova Compute, the OpenStack compute service.
 Its target platform is Ubuntu (preferably LTS) + OpenStack.
+It was modified from original to contain libvirt lvm for images support.
+Added neccesary parameter is:
+images_volume_group
+Please set it in config.yaml whenever you want to use lvm backend for libvirt.

 Usage
 =====